-- the private commercial banks numbering approximately 284 (the three big banks, the regional and other commercial banks, the private bankers and the branches of foreign banks), with a full 42% share of the aggregate business volume of all commercial banks; - the around 600 public savings banks and their central banks (central giro institutions), with a share of almost 45%; - some 1,200 credit cooperatives (Volksbanken and Raiffeisenbanken) and their central banks, with a share of just under 13%.
+- the private commercial banks numbering approximately 366 (the three big banks, the regional and other commercial banks, the private bankers and the branches of foreign banks); - the around 380 public savings banks and their central banks (central giro institutions); - some 820 credit cooperatives (Volksbanken and Raiffeisenbanken) and their central banks.

 Although the private commercial banks, the savings banks and the credit cooperatives all have different business priorities, there is no division of activities among them as such.
 Neither are there any significant differences regarding their operations in the market place, even though, unlike the private banks, the savings banks and the cooperative banks do not seek - at least not formally - to maximise profits but to achieve a reasonable surplus and provide support to their members.
 All three banking groups rely on making profits to safeguard their existence in the long term, which is why profit earning, together with security and liquidity, (the so-called "magic triangle" of banking policy), is their prime corporate objective.